 Tasks that Medical Assistants May Not Perform

-Subject to the regulations and laws of your state, you may not be allowed to perform the following duties:
+Subject to the regulations and laws of the state, MA’s may not be allowed to perform the following duties:

 - Operating laser equipment